zAbuQasem/MyNotes/DevOps/GCP Associate (Exam Topics)/Interesting-Questions.md

     - Replacing the current template is unnecessary unless it's invalid.
 Verifying and fixing the existing template is simpler and avoids extra work.

 ---
+## Question -136

+Your company runs one batch process in an on-premises server that takes around 30 hours to complete.
+The task runs monthly, can be performed offline, and must be restarted if interrupted.
+You want to migrate this workload to the cloud while minimizing cost.
+What should you do?

+- A. Migrate the workload to a Compute Engine Preemptible VM.
+- B. Migrate the workload to a Google Kubernetes Engine cluster with Preemptible nodes.
+- **C. Migrate the workload to a Compute Engine VM.
+Start and stop the instance as needed.**
+- D. Create an Instance Template with Preemptible VMs On.
+Create a Managed Instance Group from the template and adjust Target CPU Utilization.
+Migrate the workload.

+> Preeemptible VMs are not suitable for long-running tasks.
+They can be terminated at any time and are not suitable for tasks that take 30 hours to complete.
+Using a regular Compute Engine VM and starting/stopping it as needed is a more cost-effective and reliable approach for this scenario.

+---